The Developing Reader

 • Language Listening

 Listening is the receptive part of language, it’s the hearing and understanding of what the spoken word means.
 A baby is a captive audience of one, ready and able to hear voices and surrounding sounds.
 They are the receivers.
-Their ears are like antennas, always taking in the flow of sounds and words.
-It’s too early […]
+Their ears […]

 Read More